choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 ### Setup

-Here we do the basic setup, config loading, finding the network, security etc. In this case I am panic'ing on any error:
+Here we do the basic setup, config loading, finding the network, security etc. In this case I am panicing on any error:

 ```golang
 pc := p.Must()
 ```

 We can also pass in various options and do more traditional error handling.
-Some other options is *Logger(l *logrus.Entry)* and *Discovery()* which will show later.
+Some other options are *Logger()* and *Discovery()* which will show later.

 ```golang
 pc, err := p.New(p.ConfigFile("~/.puppet_client.conf"))